-siemens.com/mobility

-Reliability, safety, and attractiveness play a crucial role in rail traffic - to ensure passenger satisfaction as well as competitive services.
+siemens.com/mobility Reliability, safety, and attractiveness play a crucial role in rail traffic - to ensure passenger satisfaction as well as competitive services.
 We offer you a unique integrated portfolio: consistent IT platforms to optimize train operations, reliable interlocking and level crossing technology, innovative ticketing systems, efficient rail vehicles, and customized services and consulting.
 And for us, integration goes even further.
 With our comprehensive expertise in optimizing rail and road traffic, we will always perfectly integrate all modes of transportation through intelligent IT - ensuring that travelers get from point A to point B even faster and more safely, and arrive more relaxed.
 The technologies are there.
 And the concepts, too.
 Let's work together to shape the mobility of tomorrow.
 Experience integrated mobility.

-Answers for infrastructure and cities.

-KEVIN BORRAS, THINKING CITIES | KAREN VANCLUYSEN, POLIS

-Smart mobility, only more so

-Kevin Borras and Karen Vancluysen on how defining what actually makes a city smart is getting more and more difficult...

-n the two years since our idea of publishing a magazine about smart transport for cities and regions in collaboration with Polis became concrete, it has become apparent that the more thoughtprovoking articles that we receive, the wider the smart city envelope is pushed.

-The articles that make up this special edition address this ever-more fascinating topic from a variety of different angles.
+KEVIN BORRAS, THINKING CITIES | KAREN VANCLUYSEN, POLIS Smart mobility, only more so Kevin Borras and Karen Vancluysen on how defining what actually makes a city smart is getting more and more difficult... n the two years since our idea of publishing a magazine about smart transport for cities and regions in collaboration with Polis became concrete, it has become apparent that the more thoughtprovoking articles that we receive, the wider the smart city envelope is pushed.
+That make up this digital edition address this ever-more fascinating topic from a variety of different angles.
 So what is it that makes the definition of a smart city so hard to pin down?
 Maybe it's because just as what constitutes a traffic jam in one city is completely different in another, what constitutes a smart city may be completely different in a similar sized one on another continent.

-Take the traffic jam theory - if you live in London you will have got all too used to sitting in your car, electromobility network is for them to be nice places to live in, caught up in congestion, but go to a city such as Gothenburg and the traffic congestion is nowhere near as dense and lasts nothing like as long, seemingly, but that kilometre or two of non- or slowmoving traffic is as much an irritant to the residents of Gothenburg as that twice-daily 10km of first-gear crawl is to Londoners.
-So, if that theory holds true it may also be true of what makes a smart city or, as others have referred to it, the Ubiguitous City.
+Take the traffic jam theory - I live in London and have got all too used to sitting in my car, caught up in congestion.
+It's just a part of living where I do.
+Go to a city such as Gothenburg and the traffic congestion is nowhere near as dense and lasts nothing like as long, seemingly, but that kilometre or two of non- or slow-moving traffic is as much an irritant to the residents of Gothenburg as 10km of first-gear crawl is to Londoners.
+So, if that theory holds true it may also be true of what makes a smart city or, as others have referred to it, the Ubiquitous City.
 Even before H3B Media and Polis joined forces we had discussed this seemingly far-fetched notion that seemed to encapsulate everything we could envisage as a topic for this fledging new media platform.

-THE CONNECTED TRAVELLER

-In the U-City, as we ended up calling it, the citizen was inextricably linked to the city by their smartphone.
+THE CONNECTED TRAVELLER In the U-City, as we ended up calling it, the citizen was inextricably linked to the city by their smartphone.
 Notionally, at least, you were connected to the city from the moment you entered its boundaries until you left it.
 Interactive advertising spaces would react to your presence and would ping you things you were interested in or had searched for on Google or Amazon and to all intents and purposes U-City was personalising itself for you.
 In essence that advertising hot spot would not show you a publicly viewable product placement (like you would see on a screen) but would send you information that you would want (things you might want to buy) or would need (tram times, for example) via your phone.
-This, we were told, was the

-The policy goal of many European cities is to work towards sustainable. healthy mobility and in that sense has a clear role to play as one part of the solution future of urban mobility and was, more or less, the zenith for the traveller in the Ubiguitous City.
+This, we were told, was the The policy goal of many European cities is to work towards sustainable, healthy mobility and in that sense electromobility has a clear role to play as one part of the solution